Oscar-Santos/discover-travel-app/README.md

 # DISCOVER TRAVEL APP

 ## Overview 🟣

 Discover your next adventure with the Discover Travel App.
-This convenient web application utilizes RapidAPI to seamlessly access information on restaurants, hotels, and attractions based on your location, powered by Google Maps API for geolocation.
-With just a few clicks, you can get recommendations on exciting places to eat, stay, and visit near you.
-The API keys are securely stored in environment variables, and the site was deployed on Netlify for a smooth user experience.
-Whether you're a habitual traveler or planning your next weekend getaway, Discover Travel App makes it easy to uncover hidden gems and create an itinerary unique to you.
+This convenient web application utilizes RapidAPI to seamlessly access information on restaurants, hotels, and attractions based on your location, powered by the Google Maps Javascript API for geolocation.
+Simply type in any location in the search bar to find recommendations around the world.

+With just a few clicks, you can get exciting recommendations on places to eat, stay, and visit near you.
+The app was built using secure practices - API keys are stored in environment variables, and the site was deployed on Netlify for a smooth user experience.

+Whether you're a habitual traveler or planning your next weekend getaway, Discover Travel App makes it easy to uncover hidden gems and create a custom itinerary.
+So sit back, click around, and let Discover Travel App be your guide to exploration and new experiences.

 ![Screen Shot 2023-11-20 at 7 48 32 AM](https://github.com/Oscar-Santos/discover-travel-app/assets/83252572/7fee3fc0-a940-423e-b1b1-e024892a3cf7)